So you want to learn Japanese? Here are a few tools and advice for learning Japanese efficiently — ようこそ！ youkoso!

 How to Use TheJapanesePage.com + Other Tools

 To get to it, here is our suggested path for the absolute beginner.
-All these links are absolutely free (except Anki for iPhone, a textbook, and our last recommendation--Makoto+!)
+All of these links are absolutely free (except Anki for iPhone, a textbook, and our last two recommendations: our Digital Bundles and Makoto+!)

-Also, even if you just need to learn a single vocabulary word, I would recommend adding a full phrase or sentence to show context and usage.
+Also, even if you only want to learn a single vocabulary word, I would recommend adding a full phrase or sentence to show context and usage.

-- Order a Good Textbook - I define "good" as any textbook that you will actually use.
+Order a Good Textbook - I define "good" as any textbook that you will actually use on a daily basis.